Crannog at Garrison West

 Stone Walls, Scottish Waters

 Cameron Square sits in the older, quieter quarter of Fort William, where the stonework is thick and the streets narrow just enough to remind you that this is a working Highland town, not a tourist set piece.
 The Garrison West pub building carries that same weight: solid, unhurried, the kind of interior where the warmth comes from the fabric of the place as much as the heating.
-It is here that Crannog, one of the Highlands' most enduring seafood addresses, now operates, having left its original lochside pitch on the Town Pier after more than three decades.
-The water views are gone, but the sourcing network that made the original Crannog worth the trip has followed intact.
+It is here that Crannog, a Scottish seafood restaurant in Fort William, now operates, having left its original lochside pitch on the Town Pier after more than three decades.
+The sourcing network that made the original Crannog worth the trip has followed intact.

 Thirty-Five Years of Scottish Seafood Provenance

 Scotland's west coast seafood tradition is one of the country's most serious culinary assets, and Fort William sits at the edge of it.
 The sea lochs running inland from the Sound of Mull and Loch Linnhe produce shellfish of unusual quality: cold, clean water and long tidal cycles that translate directly into sweetness and texture.
 Crannog has been tapping that geography since 1989, which places it in a category of British coastal restaurants where longevity itself signals something.
-The comparison set for that kind of sustained sourcing relationship is not found in urban fine dining, where supply chains are long and provenance is often a marketing layer rather than an operational one.
+The comparison set for that kind of sustained sourcing relationship is found in restaurants where provenance is central to the kitchen's day-to-day work.
 It sits alongside places like Lochleven Seafood Café, where the distance between water and plate is measured in miles, not supply chain links.

 Reading the Menu